 - Various Star Wars books and novelizations may include name, rank and serial numbers for every single Imperial Stormtrooper ever shown in the films but we'll still list them all simply as "Stormtroopers" unless the on-screen credits have a different description.

 Where necessary, plural/group names should be converted into their singular form.
 Here are a series of examples that hopefully cover most eventualities.

 EXAMPLE CREDITS CORRECT CHARACTER NAMES REASONS MOVIE PATRONS + PARTYGOERS

 Nancy Doe - Movie Patron/Partygoer

 We don't know which actor was specifically a Movie Patron or a Partygoer.
-It could be the case that all five actors played both Movie Patrons and Partygoers.
+It could be the case that both actors played Movie Patrons and Partygoers.

 Joe Blow - Newlywed

 They are, in fact, individually newlywed!

 In this example, there is a sub-heading in the end credits detailing what type of characters the actors play, and each actor also has a separate character name.
 However, the subheading (i.e. U.S. Marines) is NOT a character name, so it should NOT be included with the credit.